semicolon-savior/WS1-Health-Check/README.md

 # WS1-Health-Check
 # Health Check Tool

-The Health Check Tool is a lightweight, technician-facing Windows app designed to validate device readiness after provisioning or reimaging.
+The Health Check Tool is a lightweight, technician-facing Windows app designed to validate device readiness.
 It ensures that devices are properly enrolled in Workspace ONE, checking in, and up to date with critical software and OS updates.

 ## ✅ Purpose

-To streamline post-provisioning checks and reduce manual troubleshooting by automating:
+To streamline basic device checks and reduce manual troubleshooting by automating:

 - Enrollment validation
 - Workspace ONE check-in confirmation
 - Workspace ONE Hub recovery
-- Optional Windows Updates
+- Windows Updates
 - Audit logging for support teams

 ## 🔧 Key Features